hubertka/map-search/README.md

 # Mapkit and Maps Search (MapKitTutorial)
 A maps app with location search using a UITableView, and placemark annotations with a button for driving directions

-Started by using the tutorial "iOS Tutorial: How to search for location and display results using Apple’s MapKit" by Robert Chen.
+Created by using the tutorial "iOS Tutorial: How to search for location and display results using Apple’s MapKit" by Robert Chen.

 Linked: https://www.thorntech.com/2016/01/how-to-search-for-location-using-apples-mapkit/